NVIDIA/DL4AGX/MultiDeviceInferencePipeline/training/laneSegmentation/README.md

 ```
 #### Install DeepLab and download KITTI Road dataset
 Follow the [instructions](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/installation.md) to install DeepLab.
-In this sample, we will only use one category of road scene, um - urban marked.
+In this app, we will only use one category of road scene, um - urban marked.
 This category is annotated with ground truth of ego lane where the vehicle is currently driving on.
 The data can be downloaded from [here](http://www.cvlibs.net/download.php?file=data_road.zip).

 #### Process the KITTI lane data
 Assuming the data is located in /home/user/data_road, lets reorganize the data using **datasets/process_kitti_lane.py**